aueb-wim/Loris/README.md

 6. Quality control

-In order to mark all newly inserted mincs as "Pass" we need to add a trigger function.
+In order to mark all newly inserted mincs as "Pass"

+Images in our case are ought to be initialized with a 'PASS' label upon being imported to LORIS.
+This is done by triger "files_AFTER_INSERT"

 ```shell
 CREATE DEFINER = CURRENT_USER TRIGGER `LORIS`.`files_AFTER_INSERT` AFTER INSERT ON `files` FOR EACH ROW